 Practical Info To Know Before You Go

 We stayed at the Villaggio Inn and Spa in nearby Yountville.
-We rented our car from Hertz as per usual.
-You will need a car to get around in Napa Valley.
+Napa is a favoured getaway from San Francisco and so you will need a car to get around in Napa Valle.
 Napa Valley have an excellent website geared towards making your visit easy to plan and enjoyable.
 (You would think all tourist bureaus would do the same!!).